Clayton Eshleman: 1962–1972

 Eshleman met Cid Corman in person for the first time in San Francisco while en route to Asia.
 He met Gary Snyder and Joanne Kyger in Tokyo when they were en route to India.
 Following Snyder's suggestion, in the spring of 1962, Eshleman moved to Kyoto to teach English as a second language at Matsushita Electric Corporation in Kobe.
 He and Barbara would stay there until 1964.

 While in Kyoto, Eshleman began what he would later describe as his “apprenticeship to poetry” by translating César Vallejo's Poemas humanos.
 Simultaneously he begins writing “The Tsuruginomiya Regeneration”: what would ultimately become a 350-page sequence of poems, eventually reedited and published as his book Coils (1973).
 Alongside his writing and translation, Eshleman studied William Blake, Northrop Frye's book on Blake, Fearful Symmetry, the I Ching, and world mythology.
-After working for several weeks outside under a persimmon tree inhabited by a large red, green and yellow spider, which subsequently disappeared, Eshleman has a visionary experience involving a spider which he interprets as a totemic gift confirming his vocation as a poet.
+After working for several weeks outside under a persimmon tree inhabited by a large red, green and yellow spider, which subsequently disappeared, Eshleman had a visionary experience involving a spider which he interpreted as a totemic gift confirming his vocation as a poet.

 During this period in Kyoto, Eshleman was close to several fellow artists and poets: Will Peterson, Gary Snyder, and Cid Corman, who was then editing the second series of Origin.
 His correspondents during the period include Paul Blackburn, W.S.
 Merwin, Jerome Rothenberg, and Robert Kelly.
 He published his first books during this period as well: Mexico and North and Residence on Earth, a translation of Neruda Residencias.

 In 1964, the Eshlemans returned to Indiana for one year before moving, when Barbara was several months pregnant, to the Miraflores section of Lima, Peru, where Eshleman hoped to gain access to César Vallejo's manuscripts for the Poemas humanos, then in the possession of Vallejo's widow, Georgette.
 Georgette would ultimately deny him access to the manuscripts.
 Eshleman's initial translation of the Human Poems would not be published until 1968, when it was released by Grove Press.

 Eshleman's experiences walking through the slums of Lima awakened his political conscience.
-At this time he was also hired by the North American Peruvian Institute to edit a bilingual literary magazine, funded by the institute.
+At this time, he was also hired by the North American Peruvian Institute to edit a bilingual literary magazine, funded by the institute.
 He gave the collection the title Quena (in reference to a Quechuan flute).
 Writers and intellectuals in Lima assumed the magazine was cover for United States government espionage work.
 The magazine was suppressed by the Institute for political reasons prior to the publication of its first issue.

 Eshleman's son, Matthew Craig Eshleman was born in Peru in 1966.
 Barbara Eshleman suffered nearly fatal complications from the birth.
-Thereafter Eshlemans returned to Indiana briefly before moving to New York City in the summer of 1966.
+Thereafter the Eshlemans returned to Indiana briefly before moving to New York City in the summer of 1966.
 They separated in New York City that fall.

 Over the next couple of years, Eshleman taught at the American Language Institute at New York University while participating actively in New York literary and artistic life.